Acol: Fourth suit forcing

 A bid of the fourth suit at the 2 level by responder is a one-round force, usually asking opener to bid no trumps with a stopper in the fourth suit.
 A fourth suit bid at the 3 level is similar, but forcing to game.

+Other common conventions

+Other common conventions such as the Blackwood convention and its variants also apply in Acol.

+Competitive bidding

 Overcalls and doubles

 Suit overcalls promise at least 5 cards.

 Jump overcalls promise at least 6 cards, but may be played as weak, intermediate or strong.
 BfA Acol uses intermediate (opening hand, 11–16 points).

 1NT overcall typically promises 15–18 points and at least one stopper in opponents' suit.